bartalos86/bartalos86/README.md

 ### Hi 👋🏼, my name is Mark!

-## I'm an university student at STU 👨🏼‍🎓
+## I'm a senior university student at STU (Faculty of informatics and Information technologies) 👨🏼‍🎓
 - 🌿 I'm currently learning Vue.js
-- 🥅 Goal for 2021: Spend more time coding
+- 💻 Full-Stack Developer

 ### Languages and Tools: